Maximize tax savings

 Equity funds can be ideal for achieving long-term financial goals like wealth creation or retirement planning.
 Being a high risk-high return haven, these funds are capable of generating enough wealth, which may help you retire early and pursue your passion in life.

-When you redeem units of index funds, you earn capital gains, which is taxable.
+When you redeem units of index funds, you earn capital gains, which are taxable.
 The rate of taxation depends on how long you stayed invested in index funds, i.e., the holding period.

 Capital gains you make during the holding period of up to one year are called short-term capital gains (STCG).
 STCG is taxed at a rate of 15%.
 Similarly, capital gains you earn after a holding period of more than one year are called long-term capital gains (LTCG).
 LTCG over Rs 1 lakh is taxed at 10% without the benefit of indexation.